 Your total outstanding debt affects your credit utilization.
 Lenders examine all types of credit accounts you have, including credit cards, auto loans, mortgages, student loans, and other consumer debt.
 The total credit you have outstanding is important to lenders because if you have too much debt lenders may perceive your ability to pay back a loan as a higher risk.

-Smart Money -> 7 Steps to Pay off Student Loans Quickly
+Get Smart -> 7 Steps to Pay off Student Loans Quickly

 Paying off debt is a quick way to decrease your debt burden, and simultaneously improve metrics lenders examine, like credit utilization.
 You may even try to become completely debt-free.
 Being debt-free will help your credit score because you will have no outstanding debt and have a credit history of paying off your debts.
 Future lenders will treat this favorably.